carpentries-incubator/high-dimensional-stats-r/episodes/02-high-dimensional-regression.md

 <img src="../fig/rmd-02-histx-1.png" title="Histogram of M-values for all features.
 The distribution appears to be bimodal, with a large number of unmethylated features as well as many methylated features, and many intermediate features." alt="Histogram of M-values for all features.
 The distribution appears to be bimodal, with a large number of unmethylated features as well as many methylated features, and many intermediate features." width="432" style="display: block; margin: auto;" />

+You can see that there are two peaks in this distribution, corresponding to features which are largely unmethylated and methylated, respectively.

+Similarly, we can examine the `colData`, which represents the sample-level metadata we have relating to these data.
-In this case, the phenotypes and groupings in the `colData` look like this for the first 6 samples:
+In this case, the metadata, phenotypes, and groupings in the `colData` look like this for the first 6 samples: